lvl0socanalyst/lvl0socanalyst.github.io/_posts/2025-06-16-my-third-post.md

 ## Red teaming powershell scripts.
 Droppers and more.

 Bunch of potentially malicious powershell commands that are helpful in Red teaming but also useful for defenders to know.
-Seeing these commands in history is usually a sign of a successful compromise.
+Seeing these commands in logs are usually a pretty good indicator of a compromise.
 However, a lot of these commands have legitimate administrative use as well.

---- Threat Hunting Patterns ---
-Base64 is deterministic.
-Meaning there is no randomness.
-Identifying B64 patterns is important when threat hunting and creating SIEM rules.
-- SQBuAHYAbwBrAGUALQBX (Invoke-WebRequest)
-- aQBlAHgAIAAoAE4AZQB3 (iex (New-Object Net.WebClient))

 ### Droppers
 Commonly used in Clickfix Prompts.